-This is a copy of the standard Project MUSE institutional purchase agreement for review purposes only.
+Below is the text of the standard Project MUSE book purchase agreement for review purposes only.
 It is made available for institutions to review as part of a purchasing decision regarding MUSE Book Collections and/or single ebooks on Project MUSE.
-Unless covered by a blanket consortium purchase agreement, institutions purchasing MUSE Book Collections and/or single ebooks on Project MUSE are required to sign and return the Project MUSE Institutional Book Purchase Agreement.
+Unless covered by a blanket consortium purchase agreement, institutions purchasing MUSE Book Collections and/or single ebooks on Project MUSE are required to sign and return the Institutional Book Purchase Agreement.

 Instructions for Completing the Agreement